The chair, the shed, the barber and his son

 “We were in a building at the top of the town,” says Frank.
 “There was no footfall past it.
 We sold a little bit between friends and that was it.”

-Then the Shed took a stand at the Enterprise Town event in Tullow in 2015 which changed both them and their finances.
+Then the Shed took a stand at the Bank of Ireland Enterprise Town event in Tullow in 2015 which changed both them and their finances.

-The Shed is open to all men over 18 regardless of background or ability on Monday and Wednesday mornings and Tuesday and Thursday evenings.
+The Shed is open to all men over 18 regardless of background or ability.
 As Frank says:

 “It’s hard to get men to come the first time but when they come you can’t get rid of them!”